 -

-Vigor: It is a sturdy plant, with strong stems that support the heavy flowers well, although in windy or heavy rain conditions it may benefit from support (e.g., staking rings).
+Vigor: It is a robust plant with strong stems that support the heavy flowers well, although in windy or heavy rain conditions it may benefit from support (e.g., staking rings).

 Growing Conditions